 In Massachusetts, possession of open containers of alcohol is generally prohibited by drivers and passengers.
-However, the law allows for passengers to possess open containers in some circumstances.
-This article provides an overview of Massachusetts’s open container law, exceptions to the general prohibitions, and the penalties for a violation of the law.
+However, the law allows passengers to possess open containers in some circumstances.
+This article provides an overview of Massachusetts's open container law, exceptions to the general prohibitions, and the penalties for a violation of the law.

 It's unlawful for a person to possess an open container of an alcoholic beverage in the passenger area of a motor vehicle that's located:

-Open container.
-An “open container” is defined as any bottle, can, or receptacle that has been opened, has a broken seal, or has had the contents partially removed or consumed.
+An "open container" is defined as any bottle, can, or receptacle that has been opened, has a broken seal, or has had the contents partially removed or consumed.

-Passenger area.
-The “passenger area” is the portion of the vehicle designed for the driver and passengers to sit while the motor vehicle is operating.
-It also includes any area that’s readily accessible to the driver or passengers while in a seated position.
+The "passenger area" is the portion of the vehicle designed for the driver and passengers to sit while the motor vehicle is operating.
+It also includes any area that's readily accessible to the driver or passengers while in a seated position.
 An unlocked glove compartment is considered to be part of the passenger area.
-However, the passenger area doesn’t include a locked glove compartment, the trunk of a vehicle, or the area behind the last upright seat if the vehicle doesn’t have a trunk.
+However, the passenger area doesn't include a locked glove compartment, the trunk of a vehicle, or the area behind the last upright seat if the vehicle doesn't have a trunk.

 Passengers in certain types of vehicles.
 A passenger can lawfully possess an open container of alcohol in a motor vehicle that's designed and used for transporting persons for compensation and in the living area of a house coach or house trailer.
 However, it's unlawful for the driver of such a vehicle to possess an open container of alcohol.